What is a flying freehold?

 Physical characteristics of flying freeholds

-Flying freeholds present unique physical features in the realm of property ownership.
+Flying freeholds present some identifiable physical features in properties.
 These properties often include rooms or spaces that physically extend over or under another's land or property.

 How to determine if a property is a flying freehold